 James Martin by Wahl spice and coffee grinder

-Best bits: attachment that allows you to grind very small amounts of spice
+Pros: attachment that allows you to grind very small amounts of spice

 This spice grinder efficiently turns a selection of whole spices into a powder with just a few pulses.
 However its real selling point is the clever attachment that you fit into the main bowl if you only want to grind 1 teaspoon of spice.
 Many other grinders on the market require a larger quantity to react efficiently with the blades.
 The bowls are also removable for easy cleaning, which we think is a must for all electric grinders to avoid cross contamination of flavours.